immcantation/alakazam/docs/topics/buildPhylipLineage.md

 :   if `FALSE` suppress the output of dnapars; if `TRUE` STDOUT and STDERR of dnapars will be passed to the console.

+phylo
+:   return tree as a `phylo` object

+temp_path
+:   specific path to temp directory if desired